-It's not so much the model or anything but it's just been accepted as a way we actually go about doing things now.
+'It's not so much the model or anything but it's just been accepted as a way we actually go about doing things now.'

 This differed from those who thought about the Compliance Model.
-From this second perspective, the Compliance Model triangle was used to locate individual positions in the ATO, to understand where their work practices fitted in and where taxpayers sat.
+From this second perspective, the Compliance Model triangle was used to locate individual positions in the Tax Office, to understand where their work practices fit in and where taxpayers sit.
 This, however, caused no end of confusion, as it suggested a static interpretation of the model.
 As the following quote suggests, when the model was presented to some staff:

-The understanding of the model was not always good and we did get a lot of people who thought what it meant was you didn't respond appropriately to non-compliance.
+'The understanding of the model was not always good and we did get a lot of people who thought what it meant was you didn't respond appropriately to non-compliance.
 People tended to think statements like 'we treat people as honest unless we know otherwise' meant that even though the overwhelming evidence was that they'd been diddling and telling fibs, we would have to accept them as honest.
-That, I think, is an area where the subtleties of the model are not always well understood.
+That, I think, is an area where the subtleties of the model are not always well understood.'

-This distinction was well made by one interviewee.
-He compared staff who had to use the model to plan business (and therefore had come to understand the Model through 'playing' with it) with ground staff who had 'mapped' themselves onto the model and used it to locate where they were in reference to others in the ATO:
+This distinction was made well by one interviewee.
+He compared staff who had to use the model to plan business (and therefore had come to understand the Model through 'playing' with it) with ground staff who had 'mapped' themselves onto the model and used it to locate where they are in reference to others in the Tax Office:

-So at the rank and file level people map themselves on a model - which I suppose is a human tendency to find where I fit.
-They don't see it as sort of dynamic - that if you fit here, that's where I live and that's where I am staying and that there isn't a role upwards or downwards in it.
+'So at the rank and file level people map themselves on a model which I suppose is a human tendency to find where I fit.
+They don't see it as sort of dynamic - that if you fit here, that's where I live and that's where I am staying and that there isn't a role upwards or downwards in it.'

-As the Compliance Model is shaped like a pyramid, some ATO staff appeared to think it suggested all ATO compliance work should be located at the bottom, at the 'soft' end of the Model, forsaking prosecution for education.
-In this way, they saw the Compliance Model as providing the ATO with a:
+As the Compliance Model is a triangle shape, some Tax Office staff appeared to think it suggested all Tax Office compliance work should to be located at the bottom, 'soft' end of the Model, forsaking prosecution for education.
+In this way, they saw the Compliance Model as providing the Tax Office with a:

-Visual sense of proportion as to what the ATO wants and where we'd like to go.
+"...visual sense of proportion as to what the ATO wants and where we'd like to go."

 In one sense this is true.
-The Compliance Model does encourage ATO staff to use the tools of education and persuasion with taxpayers.
-However, this reading also meant that many ATO staff did not see the model as applicable to them.
+The Compliance Model does encourage Tax Office staff to use the tools of education and persuasion with taxpayers.
+However, this reading also meant that many Tax Office staff did not see the model as applicable to them.
 Others saw it as a threat to the work they did:

-A lot of people see it as the Compliance Model moving from an audit environment to a help and education environment and a lovey-dovey rose coloured glasses situation.
-But again, if you step back, it's not that at all, if you really understand what it's all about.
+'A lot of people see it as the Compliance Model moving from an audit environment to a help and education environment and a lovey-dovey rose coloured glasses situation.
+But again, if you step back, it's not that at all, if you really understand what it's all about.'